brianschardt/xor_keras_tensorflow_serving/README.md

-# XOR Keras Trained Model
+# XOR Keras Trained Model Export for Tensorflow Serving
 ### Exported Model configured for Tensorflow Serving

 There is no real example of a simple model that was trained using